aFuad/shapeRecognition/README.md

 # shapeRecognition
-This code is prepared in Matlab which doesn't use Harris corner detection.
+This code is prepared in Matlab which doesn't use Harris corner detection for shape recognition.
 Fuad Ahmad